dalleng/Whitespace/README.md

 # Whitespace
-Whitespace interpreter written in Python.
+Whitespace interpreter written in Python as a solution to codewars.com kata: http://www.codewars.com/kata/whitespace-interpreter